Updated 2 June, 2023

 The script is visually different from scripts like Devanagari and Bengali due to the rounded bases of the letters, which sit on rather hanging from a baseline.
 It also differs in the replacement of the flat, joining headstroke with a hook above the top of many characters.
 The hook is removed to accommodate superscript vowel signs and the virama.

-35 consonant letters are used for Telugu and one vocalic letter. ❯ consonants
+35 consonant letters are used for Telugu and 1 vocalic letter.

 Conjuncts are fairly regular and nearly always consist of a full-form initial consonant followed by a subjoined version of the second.
 The subjoined version loses the hook, and in about 50% of cases is transformed.
 Many subjoined forms rise above the baseline to the right of the initial consonant, but any vowel signs attached to the cluster appear above or to the right of the initial consonant (which may be between the two consonant glyphs in the latter case).
 Some conjuncts are formed from conjoined pairs where the second letter is reduced and extends below the baseline.
 Gemination is quite common.